 - You are not holding any offers from the universities to which you’ve applied

 - Your place is not confirmed after exam results are published

-- You have applied after 30th June
+- You applied after June 30

 How does Clearing work?